david-fong/okiidoku/writings/design/puzzle.md

 1. Add a field to deduction queue entries that contains the size of the guess stack at the time it was enqueued (a "foundation-guess" value).
 When unwinding a guess entry, only those queued deductions that have a foundation-guess equal to the guess being unwound should be removed.
 Still pretty simple, right?
 And it even sounds _cool_ because it handles this weird case that people might not have thought of!
 Here's what's not to like about it: we established that that weird case is wasteful.
 The engine is designed as a lower-level primitive to build two actual-user-facing-solvers with very different goals but which have no intention to use the engine in any way that is obviously wasteful.
 Why should the engine pessimize its memory-consumption and speed as seen by its intended use-cases for a use-case that is inexcusably illogical and wasteful?
 Nay.
 Death be to this proposed solution and dishonour on its cow.

 1. Do the same thing as if it was a contract: when unwinding a guess, clear the deduction queue.
 It would remove queued deductions that the wasteful user didn't use before making a guess.
 Fine.
 Let it be on their heads.
 Play stupid games, win stupid prizes.

+In the end, I actually decided to make this a contract instead of a guideline.
+Rationale: There's never a good reason for an engine user to ever break the guideline.
+It really does end up simplifying the engine implementation: the engine has queues for found candidate eliminations.
+The CellClaimSym queue is special due to the cell-major representation.
+I chose to make the finding of its entries "passive" (done automatically during the process of applying any kind of found candidate elimination).
+If I want to keep it completely passive with _no_ finder function _and_ allow guesses while its queue is not empty, then I can't automatically clear it upon unwinding since it will never regenerate the lost entries.
+I've already explained why I don't like the first two solutions (which is why I don't want to implement them).